“Orientation”

 Cerebral Christianity

-Another trap you will want to avoid is one that places too much emphasis on the cognitive aspect of faith that they ignore the practical.
-As we will see in the next phase, it is one thing to know what you believe, but it is another to embody what you believe.
+Another trap you will want to avoid is placing too much emphasis on the cognitive aspect of faith and ignoring the practical.
+As you will see in stage 5, it is one thing to know what you believe, but it is another to embody what you believe.
 Sometimes Christians can become overly fixated on learning more information about God that we forsake the transformation we are supposed to undergo.
-In a word, we opt for breadth, rather than depth.
-The danger with only an intellectual faith is it not only harms the believer, but their ability to witness to the world.
-When others see someone who preaches a Gospel that they aren’t willing to embody, it can potentially push others farther away from God.
-(See the story of Rich Young Ruler)
+In a word, we opt for breadth rather than depth.
+The danger with only an intellectual faith is that it not only harms the believer but also their ability to witness to the world.
+When others see someone who preaches a Gospel that they aren’t willing to live, it can potentially push others farther away from God.
+(See the story of Rich Young Ruler in the Bible.)

 Resources